drfailov/DRM_Watch_v2/README.md

 ### No any activity after connecting battery
 - Battery protection is blocking power.
 Connect to USB or charger to start BMS.
-- Connect charger and check for current by USC Charger Doctor.
+- Connect charger and check for current by USB Charger Doctor.
 Correct value is about 200-600mA.
 - Check if battery protection ICs soldered in correct orientation.
 - Check voltage on Arduino.
 - Replace battery protection ICs and its related components.